commitdev/zero-aws-eks-stack/templates/README.md

 kubectl create secret generic oidc-providers -n user-auth  --from-literal=SELFSERVICE_METHODS_OIDC='[{"id":"github","provider":"github","client_id":"<id>","client_secret":"<secret>","mapper_url":"http://your-url/github.data-mapper.jsonnet","scope":["user:email"]}]'
 ```

 This also requires specifying a mapper file which maps claims from the provider to fields which will be exposed to your app.
+This must be provided in the `mapper_url` field in the config above.
+It can be provided as a HTTP URL, a file, or a base64 encoded string.
 Here is a simple example for GitHub:
 ```js
 local claims = std.extVar('claims');